iosefa/PyForestScan/README.md

 ## Overview

-PyForestScan is a Python library optimized for the analysis and visualization of forest structure through airborne 3D point cloud data.
-Engineered to work seamlessly with point clouds derived from drones and other UAV (Unmanned Aerial Vehicle) devices, the library is a go-to solution for researchers, ecologists, and forestry professionals.
-It specializes in deriving key forest metrics such as Height Above Ground (HAG), Leaf Area Index (LAI), Canopy Cover, and Leaf Area Density (LAD).
+PyForestScan is a Python library designed for analyzing and visualizing forest structure using airborne 3D point cloud data.
+The library helps derive important forest metrics such as Canopy Height, Plant Area Index (PAI), Canopy Cover, Plant Area Density (PAD), and Foliage Height Diversity (FHD).

-## Core Focus Areas

-### 🌳 Forest Metrics
-Gain unprecedented insights into forest structure with metrics like HAG, LAI, Canopy Cover, and LAD, specially tuned for airborne data.

-### 🚁 Airborne Data Compatibility
-Designed for compatibility with LiDAR and Structure from Motion (SfM) data acquired through drones and UAVs, ensuring high-resolution and accurate analysis.

-### 🌱 Intuitive Visualization
-Unlock actionable insights with sophisticated 2D and 3D visualizations that are tailored to represent airborne point cloud data effectively.

 ## Features

-- **Specialized Forest Metrics**: Calculate and visualize crucial airborne forest metrics such as LAI and LAD.
+- **Forest Metrics**: Calculate and visualize key metrics like Canopy Height, PAI, Canopy Cover, PAD, and FHD.
-- **Height Above Ground Filtering**: Customize your data filtering based on the height above ground.
-- **2D and 3D Visualization**: Get interactive and focus on forest-centric metrics in both 2D and 3D visualizations.
+- **Airborne Data Compatibility**: Supports LiDAR and Structure from Motion (SfM) data from drones and UAVs.
+- **Visualization**: Create 2D and 3D visualizations of forest structures.
-- **Extensibility**: Adapt PyForestScan to your specific needs with its built-in support for custom filters and visualization techniques.
+- **Extensibility**: Easily add custom filters and visualization techniques to suit your needs.

 ## Installation

-To jumpstart your forest analysis with airborne data, run:
+Install PyForestScan using pip:

 ```bash
 pip install pyforestscan